gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   in bits.`

-  ``Max_Unaligned_Field`` is the maximum size for unaligned bit field, which is 64 for the majority of GCC targets (but can be different on some targets like AAMP).
+  ``Max_Unaligned_Field`` is the maximum size for unaligned bit field, which is 64 for the majority of GCC targets (but can be different on some targets).

   ``Strict_Alignment`` is the equivalent of GCC macro ``STRICT_ALIGNMENT`` documented as follows: `Define this macro to be the value 1 if instructions